sghall/react-move/docs/src/routes/documentation/Animate/README1.md

 D3 deals with the fact that transitions might be in-flight or the key is already at that value in the background without you having to worry about that.
 The Animate component takes the same approach but it's done in idiomatic React.

-Each object returned from your enter and update functions can specify its own duration, delay, easing and events independently.
+Each object can specify its own duration, delay, easing and events independently.
 To support that, inside your object there are two special keys you can use:  **timing** and **events**.
 Both are optional.
 Timing and events are covered in more detail below.
 The rest of the keys in each object are assumed to be keys in your state.